-- Lugia is the 2nd in Potion-efficieny and 1st in Revive-efficiency.
+- Lugia is the 2nd best option.
 Its buddy, Ho-Oh, is the 3rd in both metrics but is inferior to Metagross in healing-item-efficient and time to win.

-- (Focus Blast) Mewtwo is the overall the best choice.
+- (Focus Blast) Mewtwo is a very good choice.
 Using Lugia or Metagross is more healing-item-efficient but very time-consuming.
 Mewtwo, while being the 4th in both Potion Efficiency and Revive Efficiency, beats Blissey almost as quickly as Machamp does.

 - Kyogre is an improved Groudon in neutral matchup.

 - Raikou is a fantastic choice to have.
 Both of its moves are very dodge friendly.

 - Groudon, Moltres, and Entei are of the same Potion-efficiency tier.
 Among these three, Moltres finishes Blissey the fastest; Entei is the most revive-efficient; Groudon is the most dodge-friendly with Mud Shot.
 The three all enjoy Sunny/Clear boost very much, making them even better in such weather.

 - Gardevour is a nice pick by GamePress user WaterYouWading4.
 As it turns out, it is very Potion-efficient, sporting a relative DPS close to Mewtwo's..

 - Tyranitar, though not as well-performing as Legendaries, is still much more Potion-efficient than Machamp and more Revive-efficient than Mewtwo.
 As a plus, Bite + Stone Edge is one of the most dodge-friendly movesets.